June 29, 2023

 The answer to the great question of life, the universe and everything is not 42, as you may have been led to believe.
 It’s 1/137 (or near enough).
 This is the greatest of the two dozen or so universal constants.
-Without the physical and quantum relationships it describes, the universe as we know it could not exist.
+According to current thinking, without the physical and quantum relationships it describes, the universe as we know it could not exist.

 It makes sense to try to understand physical systems in this way because they generate observable and measurable data which can be replicated.
 But there’s also an impulse we have to try to define and manage human relationships with numbers in similar ways.
 And it’s likely to find an outlet as the world generates more and more information about the ways in which we interact.

 This phenomenon isn’t new, although it has gathered momentum as the digital workplace aligns in new ways with the physical office and other places of work.
 It will no longer be enough to create offices that ostensibly engineer serendipity, but more likely try to randomise collisions between people by putting them in a space like marbles in a tin.
 Nor can we rely on tech to meet all of our hardwired needs for interaction and networking.

 The phenomenon isn’t new, although it has gathered momentum as the digital workplace aligns in new ways with the physical office and other places of work

 So, as well as the study of data science, new methods of managing work and designing physical, digital and cultural space will draw on softer fields of study such as psychology and anthropology.
 We’ll measure how people interact and, as we know, what gets measured, gets managed.

 One of the first people to apply a number to working relationships was inevitably everybody’s favourite whipping boy when it comes to workplace theory.
 Frederick Winslow Taylor, not content with developing the idea of scientific management which aped the time and motion studies of factories to office life, also tried to restrict the size of working groups to four.